Mohammad Reza Pahlavi: Treatment in the United States

-CIA assassination conspiracy and Morocco
+CIA assassination conspiracy and escape to Morocco

 While the Shah was in Panama, one of Ruhollah Khomeini's close advisors, Sadegh Ghotbzadeh, had a meeting with Hamilton Jordan, Jimmy Carter's Chief of Staff.
 Ghotbzadeh requested that the CIA kill the Shah while he was in Panama.
 Fearing for his life, the Shah left Panama, delaying further surgery.
 He fled to Rabat, Morocco, where he stayed with King Hassan II, and then to Cairo, Egypt, with his condition worsening.

 Asylum in Egypt and botched operation

 After that event, the Shah again sought the support of Egyptian president Anwar El-Sadat, who renewed his offer of permanent asylum in Egypt to the ailing monarch.
 He returned to Egypt in March 1980, where he received urgent medical treatment.
 Michael DeBakey, an American heart surgeon, was called to perform a splenectomy.
 Although DeBakey was world-renowned in his field, his experience performing this surgery was limited.
-On 28 March 1980, Mohammad Reza's French and U.S. doctors finally performed an operation meant to have been performed in the fall of 1979.
+On 28 March 1980, Mohammad Reza's French and American doctors finally performed an operation meant to have been performed in the autumn of 1979.
 During the operation, the tail of the pancreas was injured.
 This led to infection.
 Dr. Kean recalled:

 The operation went beautifully.
 That night, however, was terrible.
 The medical team–U.S., Egyptian, French–was in the pathology lab.
 The focus was on the Shah's cancerous spleen, grotesquely swollen to 20 times normal.
 It was one-foot long, literally the size of a football.
 But I was drawn to the liver tissues that had also been removed.
 The liver was speckled with white.
 Malignancy.
 The cancer had hit the liver.
 The Shah would soon die ...
 The tragedy is that a man who should have had the best and easiest medical care had, in many respects, the worst.

-By that point, it was arranged by Sadat that Soraya would quietly visit Mohammad Reza on his deathbed in Egypt without Farah present, but Milani noted the two were "star-crossed lovers."
+By that point, it was arranged by Sadat that Soraya would quietly visit Mohammad Reza on his deathbed in Egypt without Farah present, but Milani noted the two were "star-crossed lovers".
 Soraya was unable to come to Egypt in time from her home in Paris.